mhmd97z/cs798-course-project/README.md

     - [ ] deform
     - [ ] measurement params: timetotrigger, frequencyoffset, pcellindividualoffset, pcellindividualoffset, ncellindividualoffsets, hysteresis, eventa3params [a3offset, reportonleave]
 - [ ] Investigating RAN simulator gRPC APIs and onos cli
+  - [x] Protobuf structure
-  - [ ] Protobuf structure
+  - [ ] provided gRPC
-- [ ] Read about NR Terminology
+- [x] Read about NR Terminology
-  - [ ] onos components
+  - [x] onos components
-  - [ ] Investigating RRC protocol to understand what are the provided KPIs
+  - [x] Investigating RRC protocol to understand what are the provided KPIs
 - [ ] * How PRBs are being allocated accross slices?
 - [ ] * How to simulate a scenario comprising of sending traffic
   - [ ] * What about the core?
 Do we need?